Skip to Content

 Why Air Plants Are Easy

-The term “air plants” refers to plants that do not require soil to grow.
+“Air plants” are plants that do not require soil to grow.
 Instead, they absorb all the nutrients they need from the air.
 This means no pots, no soil, and typically no need to fertilize.
-Most air plants can store moisture for long periods, so once they are set up, I can mostly ignore the plants, and they will thrive on their own.
+Most air plants can store moisture for long periods, so once they are set up, I can ignore the plants, and they will thrive independently.

 These qualities mean I can still enjoy living things sharing my space and the improved air quality from plants without investing much time and energy.

-All I needed to do was make sure I placed them in a place with plenty of indirect sunlight and spray them a bit with a mister about twice a week.
-In return, I get to enjoy the lush, plump greenery of the ionantha year-round.
+All I needed to do was place them in a place with plenty of indirect sunlight and spray them with a mister about twice a week.
+In return, I enjoy the lush, plump greenery of the ionantha year-round.

 Conclusion on 12 air plants easy to take care of